Bongartz completion via $c$-vectors: -tilting theory

-\begin{theorem}[\cite{air}] There is a well-defined map $\Psi$ from $\tau$-rigid pairs to functorially finite torsion classes in $\mod A$ given by $(M,P)\mapsto \Fac M$.
+\begin{theorem}[\cite{air}*{{Proposition 1.2 (b) and Theorem 2.7}}] There is a well-defined map $\Psi$ from $\tau$-rigid pairs to functorially finite torsion classes in $\mod A$ given by $(M,P)\mapsto \Fac M$.
 Moreover, $\Psi$ is a bijection if we restrict it to basic $\tau$-tilting pairs. \end{theorem}